muhammedaltun/ML1/README.md

 ---------------EXPLANATION ON THE ROWS OF accuracies.xlsx------------------------

-Example: The number on row magento and column NaiveBayes is the accuracy score according to NaiveBayes GaussianNB classifier where X is the 41 columns except the magento "column" and y is the "magento" column.
+Example: The number on row magento and column NaiveBayes is the accuracy score according to NaiveBayes GaussianNB classifier where X is the 41 columns except the "magento" column and y is the "magento" column.
 Train-test split is done with test size 50 %.